Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

 ### 4.3 - Account creation: validate email

-To create an account, the client starts by requesting an email validation token.
+To create an account, the client starts by requesting an email validation code.

 Anonymous account API: